Underwood Arrested On Charges Of Sexual Assault Of A Child

 Hearings will begin at 8 a.m. on Tuesday, Wednesday, and Thursday at the MK Brown Heritage Room.

-The committee is set to hear testimony regarding: -factors contributing to the wildfires; -allocation of resources to and effectiveness of wildfire disaster preparedness and response; and -coordination between local, state, and federal governmental entities with regard to wildfire prevention, disaster preparedness, and response.
+-coordination between local, state, and federal governmental entities with regard to wildfire prevention, disaster preparedness, and response.

-Texas residents who wish to electronically submit comments related to agenda items on this notice without testifying in person can do so until the hearing is adjourned by clicking here. —
+Texas residents who wish to electronically submit comments related to agenda items on this notice without testifying in person can do so until

 CASA of the High Plains Focuses on Supporting Families During National Child Abuse Prevention Month